Chrixyz/Arm-Robot/README.md

 # Arm-Robot
 The Project of Arm Robot is a test repository.
+Yes